UnlucksMcGee/minecraft_all_advancements_tracker/readme.md

 * The first time you run the application, it will open up your browser where you authenticate the API enabled above, to generate a token which is saved to `token.pickle` file.

 ## Troubleshooting
 If the application fails to launch.
-Make sure you have `credentials.json` in the same directory, as well as `settings.txt` updated to the correct sheet ID.
+Make sure you have `credentials.json` in the same directory, as well as `settings.txt` updated to the correct sheet ID and Minecraft directory location (if needed).
+Delete the `token.pickle` file so that it will be generated again.

 ## To build to EXE
 * `pyinstaller run.py --name "MC AA Tracker" --onefile --windowed --icon icon.ico`